Jeffrey-S-Smith/trainLinkList-/README.md

 ## Node B

 - count Passengers say there is 10
+- need to store 10
 - node data = 10
-- need to store 10
-- then need to add the data
+- then you need to add the two node data to get the sum.
-- Then store new total into storeTotalCount
+- Then store the sum
 - check if there is next
-- if there is a next then move to next else if there is no next then return storeTotalCount
+- if there is a next then move to next else if there is no next stop
+- there is no next
+- stop and return the sum

 ```mermaid
 graph LR